Web99-web/metaadvisor.eu/content/news/2026/07/14/telegram-t-me-domain-disappeared-from-global-dns.md

 For that reason, it was not possible at the time of publication to say with certainty why `t.me` had been removed from the DNS.
 What happened technically was known, but the cause of the incident was not.

+{{< support2 >}}

+**Update, 14 July 2026:** The `t.me` domain is back online after the `serverHold` status was removed.
+The `.ME` Registry said the domain had temporarily been placed on hold because of OFAC compliance requirements.
+OFAC is the U.S. Treasury’s Office of Foreign Assets Control, the agency responsible for administering and enforcing U.S. economic and financial sanctions.

+Based on the information available so far, a U.S. Treasury sanctions notice published on the same day included a link to a Telegram group associated with the First VPN service.
+Because the link used the `t.me` domain, it is possible that the entire domain was suspended instead of only the specific address.
+The `.ME` Registry has not yet provided a detailed explanation of how this happened.
+Telegram’s `t.me` links are now working again.

 ## Our view

 - Telegram did not stop working completely, but it temporarily lost one of its most important public access points.